Kaizer Chiefs' Khama Billiat keen to secure European move after Afcon | Goal.com

 Billiat is one of Zimbabwe's key players heading into the 2019 Africa Cup of Nations finals and he is keen to impress at the continental tournament.

-"I think it is a very important tournament for every African to see how far you are as an individual," the 2015/16 PSL Footballer of the Year award winner told SABC Sport.
+"I think it is a very important tournament for every African to see how far you are as an individual," the 2015/16 PSL Footballer of the Year told SABC Sport.

 "You get to compare yourself to other players from West Africa and so forth."